 It’s a lot to get through—that’s why it’s 700 pages or so.
 And that’s after the notes section had to be moved online.

-Ashes to Ashes, due out on 12 February 2019, can be ordered through various means.
+Ashes to Ashes, which was released on 12 February 2019, can be ordered through various means.

 Your local bookstore:

 Indiebound (for the US).